 Table 5 shows an interesting result: during the nine years from 1997 to 2006 the 1997 fleet saw no statistically significant deterioration with increasing age for the model year adjusted average CO and NO emissions, though both species mean had intermediate gains and losses.
-In the subsequent twelve years, increases have occurred for all species.
-Since 2006, the fleet age for this select group of model years has more than doubled (11.5 to 24 years) and the number of measurements has shrunk dramatically increasing the uncertainties for the adjusted values.
-It is possible that we have reached the limits of this type of analysis, at least when using the model year adjusted factors, since only model year 1997 has more than 50 measurements and for the 2018 measurements 1983 - 1989 models have only 5 measurements.
-Because of the skewed nature of emission distributions, the model year adjusted emissions increases seen in 2018 may now be influenced by sampling bias
+In the subsequent fourteen years, increases have occurred for all species.
+Since 2006, the fleet age for this select group of model years has more than doubled (11.5 to 26 years) and the number of measurements has shrunk dramatically increasing the uncertainties for the adjusted values.
+It is possible that we have reached the limits of this type of analysis, at least when using the model year adjusted factors from the beginning, since only model year 1997 has more than 40 measurements and for the 2020 measurements 1983 - 1989 models have only 5 measurements.
+Future work may prefer to start the normalization using a more recent set of data.
+Because of the

 Table 5.
-Measured and model year adjusteda fleet emissions.
+Measured and model year adjusted fleet emissions.
 Uncertainties are standard error of the mean calculated from the daily means.